pavolvarga/brainfuck-in-js/README.md

 ```shell
 node brainfuck-addition.js 5 5
 ```
+### Using browser

-If you don't want to use node, you can copy the brainfuck function (from a program) into browser and call it with right arguments.
+From each program program you can copy the brainfuck function (each starts with *'brainfuck_'*) into a web browser's console.
+Then call the function with correct arguments (no validation is done in the brainfuck function).

+### Using docker

+Pull the latest image from the docker hub

+`docker pull pavolvarga1024/brainfuck-in-js`

+Run the container and connect to it

+`docker container run -it pavolvarga1024/brainfuck-in-js`

+Use node for running any program, for example:

+`node brainfuck-addition.js 5 6`